timholds/font-familiarity/README.md

 Do I need to do any regularization?

 metrics are a clusterfuck right now. i really want probably 12 metrics right now, the most important being test validation

+Establish a baaaaseline baseline with a one layer MLP Establish simple conv baseline for the encoder
+Test a resnet as the encoder
+Test a resnet with supervised contrastive loss (does it need to be a pretrain)